How To Become A Licensed Counselor In Missouri

 Note: For more information on how to become a counselor in the state of Missouri, please visit the Missouri Committee for Professional Counselors.

 The American Counseling Association of Missouri points out that professional counselors salaries can vary greatly depending on location, specialty, and the current regulatory environment.
-According to the Bureau of Labor Statistics professional counselor’s salaries in Missouri range between $33,000-$47,000.
+According to the Bureau of Labor Statistics, average professional counselor’s salaries in Missouri range between $34,910 and $52,590, but licensed counselors may exceed these statistics.
 Whether in a state program, or private practice, licensed professional counselors in Missouri can be sure of one thing, they will be part of a distinguished group of professionals dedicated to improving the quality of life of everyone living in their state.